Terrance/Homely/README.md

 Notifications
 -------------

-Enabling a notification option will prompt for the relevant permission in order to access the given website.
-Disabling it will not remove this - use the revoke all option to clear any given permissions.
+Enabling a notification option will prompt for the relevant permission in order to access the given website (and the corresponding block will be highlighted with green text).
+Disabling it will not immediately remove this, but any unnecessary permissions will be dropped when settings are saved.

 In order to read arbitrary websites, the global permissions `http://*/` and/or `https://*/` must be granted.
 If not (i.e. adding a permission just for a given site), it will be lost if the browser is restarted, unless explicitly declared in `optional_permissions` in the manifest (see [Chrome issue #158004](https://code.google.com/p/chromium/issues/detail?id=158004)).

-> Note: if an option is later re-enabled, Chrome may not seek your permission to grant the permission, however all currently granted permissions can be seen from Chrome's extension settings page (chrome://extensions).
+> Note: if an option is later re-enabled, Chrome may not re-request the permission, however all currently granted permissions can be seen from Chrome's extension settings page (chrome://extensions).

 ### Gmail